 Our trustees raised these issues with the volunteer who had been communicating with Mrs Yang and word came back Mrs Yang had saved at least 500 dogs and 100 cats “with our money”.
 We were given to understand that when we travelled to China we would meet them.
 We then received photographs and a video of a collection of dogs and cats travelling back to Mrs Yang’s sheds in Tianjin and this was published on our fundraiser page.

-The rumour was spread that we had not sent any money at all to Mrs Yang and that the dogs she had rescued and those already in her shelter were starving.
+The rumour was spread by certain supporters of Mrs Yang that we had not sent any money at all to her and that the dogs she had rescued and those already in her shelter were starving.
 As we had sent a grant to feed the dogs for a month on May 29th and Mrs Yang had further purchased dogs on June 11th we struggled to see how this could be the case.
 Having been informed that Mrs Yang had travelled to Yulin with £32,000 it was deeply concerning she would have left her own dogs to starve whilst purchasing more.
-Mrs Yang had not used the four Western Union payments we had sent her between 17-22 June to rescue dogs from Yulin because she did not collect that money until a fortnight later.
+Mrs Yang had not used the four Western Union payments we had sent her between June 17th -22nd to rescue dogs from Yulin because she did not collect that money until a fortnight later.
 So by our calculation, and according to what she had told our volunteer on May 29th 2015, Mrs Yang had received enough money from us to feed the dogs for at least a year.

 (b) identify immediate health concerns and medical needs; and